 About

-Yoté (Yo-Teh) - distinct jewelry produced in the beautiful mountains of Northern New Mexico.
-A brand for the bold, intelligent, and confident.
-Yoté is adornment made with intention, creativity, and integrity.
-The bulk of Yoté pieces are hand fabricated and every piece is created with the utmost attention to quality and detail.
-Classic motifs and Southwestern aesthetics focus on indigenous and cultural influences from around the world, brought to life with a modern voice.
+Rooted in the rugged beauty of Northern New Mexico, Yoté is adornment for the bold, intelligent, and confident.
+Designed with intention, creativity, and integrity, each piece is crafted with the utmost attention to quality and detail.
+The brand blends classic motifs and Southwestern aesthetics with indigenous and cultural influences from around the world, brought to life with a modern voice.
+More than jewelry, Yoté is Tangible Folklore—wearable stories infused with symbolism, history, and meaning.

-Yoté is a woman owned grass roots business that was built from the ground up.
-It began inside a small studio that Leah and her mother remodeled inside of the family barn on the same property that was originally a part of the Prada land grant.
-Today, it exists in an upgraded studio southeast of Santa Fe.
-It is a business built from dedication, a deep love of culture, and hard work - all of which goes into every piece created.
+A woman-owned, grassroots business, Yoté was built from the ground up.
+It began in a small studio that Leah and her mother remodeled inside their family barn—on the same land once part of the historic Prada land grant.
+Today, Yoté thrives in an upgraded studio southeast of Santa Fe, a testament to dedication, heritage, and hard work.
+Every piece carries that spirit, bridging history, craftsmanship, and identity into something truly distinct.

 Photo: Portrait of Leah Prada Harrison painted by Eric Romero